Thysbelon/webp2common/README.md

 # webp2common

+## Notice

+Thank you to everyone who used this shell script; I was inspired to create a [webapp for converting webp and svg to png and gif](https://github.com/Thysbelon/WebpSvg2common).
+I hope it will be useful.

+---

 An ImageMagick batch/bash script that detects if a webp is animated or static and converts it to gif or png.

 Windows users should use the .bat file.
 Everyone else should use the .bash file.